IskrenVanev/CSCB634-/README.md

-# Bulky_MVC
+# StohlDivanWeb
-Bulky_MVC is a web application designed for bulk book purchases, featuring separate admin and customer areas.
+StohlDivanWeb is a web application designed for bulk furniture purchases, featuring separate admin and customer areas.
 ## Table of Contents
 1. Introduction
 2. Getting Started